Roschon Johnson: Professional career

 Johnson was selected by the Chicago Bears in the fourth round (115th overall) of the 2023 NFL draft.
 He signed his four-year rookie contract worth $4.6 million.
-Johnson scored his first professional touchdown on a two yard rush in the fourth quarter of the Bears' Week 1 loss to the Packers.
+Johnson scored his first professional touchdown on a two-yard rush in the fourth quarter of the Bears' Week 1 loss to the Packers.
 As a rookie, he appeared in 15 games.
 He finished with 81 carries for 352 rushing yards and two rushing touchdowns to go with 34 receptions for 209 receiving yards.

+In Week 3 of the 2024 season linebacker Azeez Al-Shaair punched Johnson in his facemask on September 15, 2024, and was fined $11,000 by the league, though at the time the officials missed the punch and Al-Shaair wasn’t ejected during the game.
+Johnson didn’t retaliate after he was punched, and wrote on social media: "It took every bit of my soul not to thrash that boy."

+Johnson began the 2025 season as an auxiliary running back behind D'Andre Swift and Kyle Monangai.
+In seven appearances for the team, he recorded two rushes for 17 yards.
+On November 22, 2025, Johnson was placed on injured reserve due to a thumb injury.